 Learn to make better choices without giving up the foods you love.

-In the continuation of our last week’s blog about the Protein food continuum, this week we are talking about Fat food continuum.
+In the continuation of our last week’s blog about the Protein food continuum, this week we are talking about carbohydrates food continuum.

 It’s common for people to want to categorize foods as “good” or “bad.”
 This type of approach can make the “right” choices seem clearer.
 Unfortunately, it also leads to feelings of deprivation, frequently followed by guilt (once you “cheat”).
 Because who can be perfect all the time?